Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/remove_ssl_record_checking.md

 Remove MBEDTLS_SSL_RECORD_CHECKING option and enable its action by default
 --------------------------------------------------------------------------

-This change does not affect users who use the default config.h, as the option MBEDTLS_SSL_RECORD_CHECKING was already on by default.
+This change does not affect users who use the default mbedtls_config.h, as the option MBEDTLS_SSL_RECORD_CHECKING was already on by default.

 This option was added only to control compilation of one function,